-Lir mitations/Exclusions Allowed Mode(s) of Delivery ep lim ort term respite care pre-approved for the duration of 72 hours per isode, with a maximum of 300 hours allowed per calendar year.
-These itations can be exceeded through prior authorization by the SMO or clusion in the SMO-approved POC.
-Individual Off-site 1.
-Services provided to children and youth must include communication and coordination with the family and/or legal guardian.
+Allowed Mode(s) of Limitations/Exclusions Delivery Short term respite care pre-approved for the duration of 72 hours per Individual episode, with a maximum of 300 hours allowed per calendar year.
+These Off-site limitations can be exceeded through prior authorization by the SMO or inclusion in the SMO-approved POC.

+Allowed Mode(s) of

+- Services provided to children and youth must include communication and coordination with the family and/or legal guardian.
 Coordination with other child serving systems should occur as needed to achieve the treatment goals.
-All coordination must be documented in the youth's medical record.
-2. Short term respite care will not duplicate any other Medicaid State Plan service or other services otherwise available to the recipient at no cost.
-3. Medicaid federal financial participation (FFP) will not be claimed for the cost of room and board.
-4. Respite care may be provided by a licensed respite care facility, with the availability of community outings.
+All coordination must be documented in the youth's medical record. - 2.
+Short term respite care will not duplicate any other Medicaid State Plan service or other services otherwise available to the recipient at no cost. - 3.
+Medicaid federal financial participation (FFP) will not be claimed for the cost of room and board. - 4.
+Respite care may be provided by a licensed respite care facility, with the availability of community outings.
 Community outings would be included on the approved POC and would include activities, such as school attendance or other school activities or other activities the individual would receive if they were not receiving respite from a center-based respite facility.
 Such community outings would allow the individual's routine not to be interrupted.
-Respite is not provided inside a provider facility.
-5. The provider must be at least three years older than an individual under the age of 18.
+Respite is not provided inside a provider facility. - 5.
+The provider must be at least three years older than an individual under the age of 18.